Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 See my [**Android-Non-Root**](https://github.com/Willie169/Android-Non-Root) for more information.

 ### VNC

-**Note**:

-- GNOME 3, which Ubuntu usually uses, use GDM.
-- KDE Plasma, which Kubuntu uses, uses SDDM.
-- Cinnamon, which  Linux Mint usually uses, uses LightDM.

-#### For All at First
+#### Password

-For whatever setup, set your password for VNC client to access the VNC server on this computer first:
+Set your password for VNC client to access the VNC server on the computer:
 ```
 vncpasswd
 ```